-Yoga, taiqi, qigong, meditation are all full of exercises that can be done individually with great effect, if one has a clear, specific goal such as “efficient grounding when freaked out.”
-Here is the single best example, in my opinion, effective for most people, most of the time:
+Yoga, t’ai chi, qigong, meditation are all full of exercises that can be done individually with good effect, if one has a clear, specific goal of calming down.
+Here is one of the best examples, in my opinion:

 The abdominal lift is a classic yogic exercise, best known as a longevity exercise for its stimulating effect on the internal organs.
 It is also a powerful abdominal strengthener (including the rarely exercised transversus abdominis), is vital for mastering many breathing techniques, and makes all other breathing exercises easier.

-One abdominal lift takes about one minute, and three of them is a good dose of grounding, although I recommend five for tough cases.
+One abdominal lift takes about one minute, and three of them is a good dose of calming, although I recommend five for tough cases.

 After an abdominal lift, the physiological pattern of anxiety has not just been disturbed but reversed, and now you are ready to “get over it.”

-Other great examples of efficient grounding exercises from qigong include:
+Other great examples of efficient grounding and calming exercises from qigong include:

 Lightning bolts.
 Leap into the air with a big breath, and as you come crashing and stamping down, blow out hard and flick your arms and hands straight downwards, as though throwing lightning bolts into the ground.
-Ten of these, followed by some stillness, is wonderfully grounding.
+Ten of these, followed by some stillness, is hard to stay anxious through.

 Crane Spreads Wings Stand with your feet together, hands folded across your chest, hunched over.
 Breathe in and “spread your wings” — not just spreading your arms, but leaning back a little as well, opening way up, chin high, a strong line of tension through the chest and the belly.
 Close up again.
 Repeat several times.